purduehackers/puhack.horse/README.md

 ---

 Note: Edge Config is great but not really meant to be used for a serious link shortener.
-The free plan only allows for 8KB of data; with 34 routes, we're already over 4KB.
-Plan accordingly!
+The free plan only allows for 8KB of data, which you'll use up after ~100 routes.